dehydratedpotato/socpowerbud/README.md

 Tool usage is listed by `socpwrbud --help`.

-### Wana make it yourself?
+### Wanna make it yourself?
 The source is bundled in a Xcode project and contains a make file.
 Simply run `make` or build via Xcode!
 The choice is yours.

 ### Wait!
 What's this `iorepdump` tool in the latest release?
 That is for diagnostic purposes!
 It dumps all IOReport groups matching those used by SocPowerBuddy.
-It's helpful for discovering surenew entries on new silicon.
+It's helpful for discovering entries on new silicon.

 ___